 LABS provide students with an environment for planned, structured, and directed analytical exploration and experimentation.
 Three hours in duration, labs immediately follow formal classroom instruction in designated courses.
-Courses with labs are noted on the Advisement Sheet for each major.
+Courses with labs are noted on the Advisement Sheet program of study for each major.